Snowflake Connect: AI on January 27

 What is semi-structured data?

-Semi-structured data sits between structured and unstructured data, lacking a fixed schema but still containing markers or metadata that establish relationships and hierarchies.
-It offers greater flexibility, making it ideal for rapidly evolving data sources such as APIs, IoT devices and social media feeds.
+Semi-structured data sits between structured and unstructured data formats.
+It does not follow a fixed schema but still includes markers or metadata that define relationships and hierarchies.
+This gives it greater flexibility compared to structured data while retaining more organization than unstructured data.
+Because its structure can change dynamically, it’s well-suited to rapidly evolving data sources like APIs, loT devices and social media feeds.

 Characteristics of semi-structured data

-• Schema: Dynamically changing structure without requiring modifications to a rigid schema
+• Schema: Dynamically changing structure without requiring modification to a rigid schema

 • Format: Often represented in key-value pairs, nested objects or arrays